 The whole time I was growing up, my mom and grandma knew to make a few butter tarts for me without the raisins.
 But this recipe has a secret that makes it all okay.

 Soak the raisins in water before you add them to the tarts.
-It makes them plump and juicy and oh so tasty.
+It makes them plump and juicy and just so good!

-However, if you really don't like raisins, you can use chopped pecans instead, or even other dried fruit like chopped apricots or dried cranberries.
+However, if you really don't like raisins, you can simply omit them, or use chopped pecans instead, or even other dried fruit like chopped apricots or dried cranberries.

 Want more Canadian Foods?